 Florida State Parks provide a variety of options for fun family vacations.

 No matter what state you live in the state park website of your state of residence or a close state nearby is a great place to start your planning.
 I think planning a family vacation around a visit to the state parks is one of the most under utilized vacation planning ideas, at least in my circle of citified friends.

-Many of the state parks offer campgrounds with tent sites, RV sites, or even cabins (if the idea of sleeping outside is daunting) for rent at a very low cost.
+Many of the state parks offer options for camping and glamping with tent sites, RV sites, or even cabins for rent at a very low cost.
 Mayakka River, Florida Caverns, and Cayo Costa State Park, and Hillsborough River State Park are 4 awesome state parks with campgrounds.